 Panic!
 At The Disco

-Like Panic!
-At The Disco, it’s hard to believe a band as pioneering as Slowdive could take their name from another source.
+Like Panic!, it’s hard to believe a band as pioneering as Slowdive could take their name from another source.
 And yet, that’s exactly what the Reading shoegazers did.
-The term, slowdive, isn’t an homage to their school swimming instructor, but instead comes from Siouxsie And The Banshees’ 1982 hit of the same name.
+The term slowdive isn’t an homage to their school swimming instructor, but instead comes from Siouxsie And The Banshees’ 1982 hit of the same name.

 All Time Low